Growing Potatoes – Its Surprisingly Easy And Fuss Free

 If you’ve ever tasted homegrown potatoes you’d never go back to store-bought ones.
 The flavor is just amazing and they are surprisingly easy to grow.

-It helps to prepare your growing area well so that you have a fairly loose friable soil with the addition of some compost.
-You’ll also need some straw or pea mulch as its really important to keep the tubers totally covered so that they’re not exposed to light as this will make them go green.
+It helps to prepare your growing area well so that you have fairly loose friable soil with the addition of some compost.
+You’ll also need some straw or pea mulch as it’s really important to keep the tubers totally covered so that they’re not exposed to light as this will make them go green.
 Green potatoes are poisonous as are the tops of the plants.

 Purchase Quality Seed Potatoes